 Q: How does Project HOPE value pharmaceutical Gifts-in-Kind?

-A: Project HOPE has more than 50 years of experience receiving and valuing pharmaceutical gifts in-kind.
+A: Project HOPE has almost 60 years of experience receiving and valuing pharmaceutical gifts in-kind.
 We take seriously our responsibility to value gifts-in-kind accurately and appropriately.

 For U.S. Food and Drug Administration (FDA) approved pharmaceutical gifts-in-kind received at Project HOPE’s U.S. distribution center, we assign a value based on the recorded estimated Wholesale Acquisition Cost (WAC) as indicated in the Red Book that is published by Thomson Reuters.